lulibrary/alma_course_loader/README.md

 from some data source, and a `Writer` class which uses the `Reader` to generate a course loader file.

+A command-line script `course_loader_diff` is also provided for comparing two course loader files and generating further course loader files containing the appropiate delete/update operations.

+The implementation of classes and command-line scripts to generate course loader files from specific data sources is left to clients of this gem.

 ## Installation

 Add this line to your application's Gemfile: